Children and Young People Aged 0-25 with Special Educational Needs and Disabilities

 A booklet – Living our Lives detailing part of Calderdale's Local Offer is available in hard copy please see the website for more details.

-An Education, Health and Care Needs Assessment is an assessment undertaken by a local authority of the education, health and care needs of a child or young person aged 0-25 with Special Educational Needs (SEN) or disabilities to determine whether it is necessary to make provision for those needs which are over and above that which schools or colleges are normally expected to provide through the notional SEN budget / Disadvantaged funding.
-The SEN Manager can be contacted in Calderdale for further details on this area.
+An Education, Health and Care Needs Assessment is an assessment undertaken by a local authority of the education, health and care needs of a child or young person aged 0-25 with Special Educational Needs (SEN) or disabilities to determine whether it is necessary to make provision for those needs which are over and above that which schools or colleges are normally expected to provide through the notional SEN budget.
+The SEN Team Manager can be contacted in Calderdale for further details on this area.

 The following have a specific right to ask a local authority to conduct an Education, Health and Care Needs Assessment:

-In addition, anyone else can bring a child or young person who has (or may have) SEN to the attention of the local authority, e.g. foster carers, health and social care professionals, education staff, youth offending teams or probation providers, or a family friend.
+In addition, anyone else can bring a child or young person who has (or may have) SEN to the attention of the local authority, e.g. foster carers, health and social care professionals, education staff, youth offending teams or National Probation Service, or a family friend.

 Where the local authority considers that special educational provision may need to be made in accordance with an Education, Health and Care Plan and is considering whether an Education, Health and Care Needs Assessment is necessary, it must notify:

 - The young person/parent (and must inform them of their right to express written or oral views and submit evidence);